 \subsection{Effect of the constant electric field}

-In this subsection similar to the subsection 5.3 we would like to add a two form $F=B_{01}dt\wedge dx_{1}$ as a constant electric field to the line element (1).
+In this subsection, similar to the subsection 5.3, we would like to find effect of the constant electric field by adding a two form $F=B_{01}dt\wedge dx_{1}$ as a constant electric field to the line element (1).
 Antisymmetric field $B_{01}\equiv e$ is the constant electric field.
 Now, we are going to obtain the effect of the constant electric field on the jet-quenching parameter.
-In that case the Nambu-Goto action is given by the square root of the following equation,
+In that case the Nambu-Goto action is given by using the following equation,

-Therefore one can obtain the jet-quenching parameter as the following,
+Therefore, one can obtain the jet-quenching parameter as the following,

 where,